metasfresh/metasfresh-documentation/_webui_collection/EN/Create_BOM_upon_SO_generation.md

 1. During order line input, first of all add the [grouping product](Add_grouping_product) (Quantity = 1).
  >**Note:** It is essential that the grouping product is added first so that metasfresh knows that the succeeding products are a quotation group.

-1. After that, add the individual products (manufacturing parts) on by one in the desired quantity.
+1. After that, add the individual products (manufacturing parts) one by one in the desired quantity.
 1. [Select the order lines](RecordSelection) you want to combine into a quotation group.
 1. [Start the action](StartAction) "Multigroup lines".
 All selected order lines are automatically combined into a quotation group with the help of an [aggregation product](Aggregation_product_for_compensation_groups) which is added in a separate line.
  >**Note:** The aggregation product does not appear on subsequent documents.